 Wakefield is a medium-sized town located in the state of Massachusetts.
-With a population of 26,847 people and five constituent neighborhoods, Wakefield is the 73rd largest community in Massachusetts.
-Wakefield has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 27,135 people and five constituent neighborhoods, Wakefield is the 73rd largest community in Massachusetts.
+Wakefield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Housing costs in Wakefield are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.